United States Featured Location: Hawaii

 Homelessness is a reality for a considerable number of families in West Hawaii.
 In some areas, financial hardship is compounded by the need to commute long distances from home to available jobs.
 The median house price in West Hawaii is US$275,000, which is not affordable to most of the local workforce.
 Moreover, even if a family could afford a market-priced home, escalating energy costs make it financially unsustainable in the longer term.
 In the rural areas, almost 20 percent of the dwellings consist of tents, yurts, lava tubes and cargo containers.

-Kaua’i Habitat for Humanity’s mission is to eliminate substandard housing, and in the process, improve communities.
 Kaua’i Habitat was formed in 1993 and has built more than 112 homes to date.
-More than 50 percent of our builds have been for Native Hawaiian families (2013).
+More than 50 percent of their builds have been for Native Hawaiian families.
 Kaua’i Habitat also has helped more than 25 local families with low cost repairs and renovations to their existing homes through their Repair and Renovation program.
-Kaua’i Habitat works with many families who earn between 30 and 80 percent of the median income.
+Kaua’i Habitat works with families who earn between 30 and 80 percent of the median income.
 It most recently launched the Ele’ele Iluna Home Development Project, which will include an additional 100 new construction homes.

 Types of construction for volunteers